Victoria might be one of Australia’s smallest states, but its 600 or so cellar doors make it one of the country’s most popular with wine drinkers.

 If you’re not sure which of the many wineries to add to your hit list, perhaps a boutique pop-up hotel room in a converted shipping container could help you decide.

-From February until June, the Wine Down eco-hotel will again visit three Victorian wineries, so you can wake up among the vines in the Yarra Valley, on the Mornington Peninsula or at Rutherglen.
+After a Covid-related hiatus, from March to June the Wine Down eco-hotel will again visit two Victorian wineries, so you can wake up among the vines on the Mornington Peninsula or in Rutherglen.

-The long sides of the containers have sliding glass doors that open onto private sheltered decks, where guests can take in the vineyard views and dig into their complimentary breakfast hampers.
-There’s also a hot tub and reverse-cycle heating.
+The long sides of the containers have sliding glass doors that open onto private sheltered decks, where guests can take in the vineyard views and dig into their continental breakfast hampers.
+Expect a private pizza oven, too.

-First stop is Seville Estate in the upper Yarra Valley (just over an hour from Melbourne) for one month from February 28.
-Then the pop-up moves to the Mornington Peninusla’s Montalto (which has its own sculpture park) in April, then All Saints Estate in Rutherglen for the final leg in May and June.
+First stop is in Red Hill – a collaboration between Montalto (which has its own sculpture park) and sister estate Tucks – in March and April, then All Saints Estate in Rutherglen for the final leg in May and June.